EloisaRL/Metabolomic-data-analysis-app/README.md

-# MetaboLight Data Analysis App
+# Metabolite Data Analysis App

 An interactive Dash application for visualizing and analyzing differential metabolites and pathways across single- and multi-study datasets.
 By leveraging harmonized metabolite annotations, the app enables you to: